 The perfect travel hat is the discussion today, with summer right around the corner.
 What makes a good vacation hat?
 What's the best travel hat?
 These are all excellent questions and ones we'll answer here.

-First let’s tackle what travel hat to not wear.
+First, let's tackle what travel hat to not wear.
 A baseball hat will certainly mark you as an American, especially in Europe.
-But so won’t the bright running shoes and the tacky Hawaiian shirt you insist on wearing.

 If you want to blend in, many Europeans will wear a subtle baseball hat with no logo.
 The one logo you will commonly see, however, worn by lots of trendy youth, are New York Yankee hats.
 That's good or bad, depending on your personal fan preference.